Average Net Price over Time for Full-Time Students at Public Four-Year Institutions

 Notes & Sources

-Notes: Estimates of net price exclude military/veterans aid, which awards relatively large amounts to a small number of students.
-Because information on grant aid and education tax benefits for 2016-17 is not yet available, the net price for 2016-17 is estimated based on 2015-16 financial aid data.
+NOTES: Estimates of net price exclude military/veterans aid, which awards relatively large amounts to a small number of students.
+Because information on grant aid and education tax benefits for 2017-18 is not yet available, the net price for 2017-18 is estimated based on 2016-17 financial aid data.

-Sources: College Board, Annual Survey of Colleges; Trends in Student Aid 2016.
+SOURCES: College Board, Annual Survey of Colleges; Trends in Student Aid 2017; NCES, IPEDS Fall Enrollment data.

-- In 2016-17, the average full-time in-state student at a public four-year institution faces an average of $14,210 in charges for tuition and fees and room and board combined, net of grant aid and tax benefits.
+- In 2017-18, full-time in-state students at public four-year institutions face an average of $14,940 in charges for tuition and fees and room and board combined, net of grant aid and tax benefits.